w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note wcag2ict">

-In software, programmatic determinability is best achieved through the use of [accessibility services provided by platform software](#accessibility-services-of-platform-software) to enable interoperability between software and assistive technologies and accessibility features of software.</div>
+In non-web software, programmatic determinability is best achieved through the use of [accessibility services provided by platform software](#accessibility-services-of-platform-software) to enable interoperability between the software and assistive technologies and accessibility features of software.</div>
 <div class="note wcag2ict">

 See also the [Comments on Closed Functionality](#comments-on-closed-functionality).</div>